 Composting is a powerful method to reduce household waste.
 According to the U.S. Environmental Protection Agency, food scraps accounted for 14% of the 250 million tons of waste Americans produced in 2010.
 Yard trimmings account for 13%.
 Adding the estimated 6% of paper that is not recyclable, 33% of our municipal waste stream is compostable.
-Composting creates jobs and a natural, nutrient-rich soil enhancer (and alternative to synthetic,petroleum-based fertilizers) while conserving landfill space and reducing the amount of climate-changing gases generated in landfills.
+Composting creates jobs, and produces a natural, nutrient-rich soil enhancer while conserving landfill space and reducing the amount of climate-changing gases generated in landfills.

-Because of the beneficial impact of organics diversion from the waste stream, the Commonwealth of Massachusetts has banned leaf and yard waste from household trash and implemented a commercial food waste ban for organizations producing more than one ton of food waste per week.
+Because composting has so many environmental benefits, the Commonwealth of Massachusetts' Department of Environmental Protection has banned leaf and yard waste from household trash and implemented a commercial food waste ban for organizations producing more than one ton of food waste per week.

 Residential Composting Options

-- The Locust Street Transfer Station offers free food scrap and compostable material drop-off.
-Food and non-recyclable paper waste is collected at the Locust Street Transfer Station free of charge to everyone with a valid vehicle permit.
-The material is processed at a local farm where it turns into a rich, natural soil amendment.
-Click here for details about the items accepted in the Locust Street program.
+- The Locust Street Transfer Station offers a drop-off location for food scrap and non-recyclable paper waste.
+The service is free of charge to everyone with a valid transfer station permit.
+The material is processed locally, and turns into a rich, natural soil amendment.

 - Some residential waste haulers offer curbside compost collection.

-- For those interested in home or backyard composting, we offer two varieties of compost bins at close-to-wholesale prices (see list at right).
+- For those interested in home or backyard composting, we offer two varieties of compost bins, and countertop compost containers at wholesale prices (see list at right).